LGN520/farreach-public/docs/netreach-voting-v3.md

 			- For vallen and val, we provide two operations: get, set_and_get
 		* Stage 4-10: from val2 to val15
 		* Stage 11: vallo16, valhi16, case3, port_forward_tbl
-			- For case1, if backup=1 and valid=1 and iskeymatch=1 (key is the same) and iscase12=0
-				+ Update PUT/DELREQ with old value as PUT/DELREQ_CASE1 to server, clone_i2e for PUT/DELRES
 			- For case2, if backup=1 and iscase12=0
-				+ Update GETRES_POP with old key-value as GETRES_POP_CASE2 to server, clone_i2e for GETRES with new key-value
+				+ Update GETRES_POP with old key-value as GETRES_POP_EVICT_CASE2 to server, clone_i2e for GETRES with new key-value
-				+ Update PUTREQ_POP with old key-value as PUTREQ_POP_CASE2 to server, clone_i2e for PUTRES with new key
+				+ Update PUTREQ_POP with old key-value as PUTREQ_POP_EVICT_CASE2 to server, clone_i2e for PUTRES with new key
 			- For case3, if backup=1
 				+ Embed other_hdr (valid, case3) at the end of PUT/DELREQ
 					+ Update PUTREQ with new key-value as PUTREQ_CASEV